instana/openapi/spec/descriptions/tagSyntheticSettings.md

 - **applicationId** Unique identifier of the Application Perspective.
 - **configuration** An object which has two properties: syntheticType and the corresponding configuration object:
     - **syntheticType** The type of the Synthetic test.
-Supported values are HTTPAction, HTTScript, BrowserScript (Beta), WebpageAction (Beta), WebpageScript (Beta), and DNSAction.
+Supported values are HTTPAction, HTTScript, BrowserScript (Beta), WebpageAction (Beta), WebpageScript (Beta), and DNSAction (Not supported yet).
 The locations assigned to execute this Synthetic test must support this syntheticType, i.e. the location's playbackCapabilities property.
     - **markSyntheticCall** Flag used to control if HTTP calls will be marked as synthetic calls/endpoints in Instana backend, so they can be ignored when calculating service and application KPIs, users can also check "Hide Synthetic Calls" checkbox to hide/show them in UI.
     - **retries** An integer type from 0 to 2, 0 by default.